Pluto-Yt/MMFSyn/README.md

 - rdkit==2022.03.2

 ### 3.3 Dataset
 We use a widely-recognized dataset, specifically, the large-scale collaborative dataset released by O'Neil and colleagues, as the benchmark for training and evaluating our model.
-This dataset encompasses 23052 data entries from 39 cancer cell lines across 7 tissues, featuring 583 different drug combinations.
-There are 38 drugs in this dataset, 24 of which are FDA approved and 14 are experimental.
+This dataset encompasses 23062 data entries from 39 cancer cell lines across 7 tissues, featuring 583 different drug combinations.
+There are 38 drugs in this dataset, 24 of which are FDA approved and 14 are experimental.In other words, this dataset contains 23062 quadruples, each including two drugs, a cancer cell line, and corresponding synergistic effect scores.
+For the model training and evaluation, we divide them into the training set and the test set at a ratio of 9:1.

 ### 3.4 Quick Start
 First, you need to be in the ~/MMFSyn/predictor file directory, and then run the following code: